loopbackio/loopback.io/pages/en/lb2/Operation-hooks.md

 {% include important.html content="
 The `after delete` operation hooks do not receive a list of deleted model instance IDs, because backend data stores such as relational or
 NoSQL databases don't provide this information.
-However, _when deleting a single model instance_ the hook receives `ctx.instance` that contains the instance being deleted." %}
+However, _when deleting a single model instance_ the hook receives `ctx.instance` that contains the instance being deleted.
+" %}

 The `after delete` hook is triggered after some models are removed from the datasource, specifically when the following methods of PersistedModel are called: